rtuhpc/hpc-manual/doc/ansysRSM.md

 # ansys RSM setup
-## For ansys Electronics Desktop see the section "Using ansysHFFS on the cluster"
+### For ansys Electronics Desktop see the other section "Using ansysHFFS on the cluster" in the guide

 ## Prerequisites
 Ansys RSM must be installed on your personal computer.